-Award Mode of Attendance Standard Period Maximum Period MRes Full-time 12 months 24 months Part-time 20 months 32 months MPhil Full-time 24 months 36 months Part-time 40 months 52 months PhD (averat Craduate Training Full-time 36 months 48 months (except Graduate Training Assistants) Part-time 60 months 72 months PhD by Published Works Part-time n/a 12 months PhD (Graduate Training Assistants) Full-time 48 months 60 months Professional Doctorate(DBA) 36 months 48 months Professional Doctorate (Prof Doc) 48 months 60 months
+Award Mode of Attendance Standard Period Maximum Period MRes Full-time 12 months 24 months Part-time 20 months 32 months MDbil Full-time 24 months 36 months MPhil Part-time 40 months 52 months PhD Full-time 36 months 48 months (except Graduate Training Assistants) Part-time 60 months 72 months PhD by Published Works Part-time n/a 12 months PhD (Graduate Training Assistants) Full-time 48 months 60 months Professional Doctorate(DBA) 36 months 48 months Professional Doctorate (Prof Doc) 48 months 60 months

-- D5.2 A student may submit the thesis for examination any time from one month before the end of the standard period and must submit before the expiry of the maximum period of registration. - D5.3 A student may apply to suspend their studies for a period of time.
-Such periods of suspension must be agreed with the supervisors and approved by the relevant School Research Degrees Committee (SRDC).
-The maximum length of time that may be approved on any application is 12 months.
-Further periods of suspended study may be approved.
-The maximum amount of time that may be suspended consecutively is 24 months.
+- D5.2 A student may submit the thesis for examination any time from one month before the end of the standard period and must submit before the expiry of the maximum period of registration. - D5.3 A student may apply to suspend their studies for a specified period of time.
+Any period of suspension must be agreed with the supervisory team and approved by the relevant School Research Degrees Committee (SRDC).
+The maximum length of time that may be approved is 12 months over the course of registration.
+Further periods of suspended study will only be considered in exceptional circumstances and must be approved by the University Research Degrees Committee.
 Time elapsed during a period of suspension will not count as part of the period of study in Regulation D5.1.
 The student's situation will continue to be monitored by the relevant SRDC to ensure that appropriate support is in place when study is resumed.